Zestoneel/Zestoneel/README.md

-👋 Hello, I'm Shreyash Patra
+👋 Hello, I'm Shreyash Patra!

-- 🌱 I’m a Software Engineer committed to continually learning
+- 🌱 I’m a Software Developer committed to continually learning.
-- 😄 I'm a fan of Python, Node.js, SQL and Cloud
+- 😄 I'm a fan of Python, Node.js, Go, SQL and NoSQL.
-- 📄 Microsoft Certified Data Engineer Associate and Power BI Data Analyst Associate
+- 📄 Microsoft Certified Data Engineer Associate and Power BI Data Analyst Associate.
-- 💻 I'm currently working as a Software Engineer at Infosys
+- 💻 I'm currently working as a Software Developer at Infosys.
-- ⚡ I like to learn new technologies and watch dramas
+- ⚡ I like to learn new technologies and watch dramas.